Women, history and hostels #6

 Emergencies and publicity

-In 1940 Mary took up work as YHA’s liaison officer.
-A government grant, from the Board of Education, of £250 a year plus expenses, paid her salary.
+In 1940 Mary took up work as YHA’s liaison officer, paid with a government grant, from the Board of Education, of £250 a year plus expenses.
+Government saw the benefits of youth hostels for young people and gave them support, bringing the organisation back from the brink of disaster.

 Her job was to liase among the 22 autonomous regional groups, which made up YHA at the time, ensuring they worked together, bringing back youth hostels from requisitioning and promoting youth hostels to a public that knew little of the opportunities they offered.